-The technical modelling and REF have identified a high priority to undertake this work to allow the wetland ecosystem to operate hydrologically to its more natural state.
+The technical modelling has identified a high priority to undertake this work to allow the wetland ecosystem to operate hydrologically to its more natural state.
 The project will also remedy damage occurring to the system from artificial gate and levee – ie erosion of banks and restricted waterflow.

 Community engagement and cultural heritage planning aspect for Yarrahapinni Wetlands Restoration project

 An Aboriginal Heritage Impact Permit (AHIP) prescribed under section 90A of the National Parks and Wildlife Act 1974 (NPW Act) needs to be undertaken for the yarrahapinni Wetlands NP.
 This process will compile the reserves technical cultural heritage details, significant cultural consultation and produce an Aboriginal Cultural Heritage Assessment Report.
 This report identifies impacts and management intent to allow projects to comply with legislation.
 It is planned to engage an archaeological consultant to develop an AHIP over the next 6 months – concurrently with reserve project plans(Levee wall, Cultural activities and infrastructure and NPWS operations broadly).